codex-academy/api-workshop-cntd/readme.md

 ## A car filter widget

 Once done with the above create a widget where the user can select a brand and/or a color from dropdowns and press a button to display a list of cars for the selected color & or brand.

+## Safe your favourites

+Add the ability to select up to 5 favourite cars from the filter widget.
+Create a `favourites` link that show all the cars marked as favourites.